- Faculties & Departments

 - News & Events

 Sign up to receive a weekly highlight of engaging campus events, info sessions and workshops.

-Lunch Poems at SFU is a unique, vibrant exchange of poetic ideas and cadence held the third Wednesday of every month, 12 to 1 pm, in the Teck Gallery at Simon Fraser University's Vancouver Campus.
+Lunch Poems at SFU is a unique, vibrant exchange of poetic ideas and cadence held the third Wednesday of every month, 12:00 pm - 1:00 pm, in the Teck Gallery at Simon Fraser University's Vancouver Campus.

 The raison d'être of Lunch Poems is to invite and welcome everyone to enjoy poetry in a relaxed and casual atmosphere: whether you are new to poetry, or have had a long romance with it.
 So bring your lunch, your knitting, your kids and your grandparents whatever, and whomever you wish (unfortunately, no pets).
 We invite you to join us lunching on words and feeding your soul.
 No fees or registration.
 Just bring your lunch, curiosity, open mind, and love of words.

 Since our inaugural poetry reading on March 28th, 2012, featuring Vancouver's Poet Laureate Evelyn Lau, Lunch Poems has hosted a wide range of poets, and their works reflecting the rich diversity of the poetry scene in our community.

 3rd Wednesday, every month (except July and August) 12:00 pm - 1:00 pm

 Teck Gallery in SFU’s Harbour Centre Campus, 515 West Hasting St., Vancouver, BC (map)